johnfedoruk/bangular/docs/TOOLS.md

 Most cases like these could be solved by precomputing the value and storing the final value in a field.

-Angular also supports a second type of change detection - the "push" model.
-In this model Angular does not poll your component for changes.
-Instead, the component "tells" Angular when it changes and only then does Angular perform the update.
+Bangular also supports a second type of change detection - the "push" model.
+In this model Bangular does not poll your component for changes.
+Instead, the component "tells" Bangular when it changes and only then does Bangular perform the update.
 This model is suitable in situations when your data model uses observable or immutable objects (also a discussion for another time).